Take your vacation on the road this summer

 “We hear it every day from Airstream owners who are out there living and working and playing on the road — that it’s the perfect solution for people who want to avoid planes, hotels, public restrooms, and crowds,” says Bob Wheeler, president and CEO of Airstream, the manufacturer of some of the most iconic tow-behind campers on the road.
 “You have everything you need right there with you in the Airstream, and the freedom to go just about anywhere.”

 Nonetheless, the idea of packing up the family and taking to the road with your camper in tow can still seem like a daunting endeavor.
-So we got some help from an experienced camper, Kina Pickett.
-He and his family live full-time in their 200-square-foot 1971 Airstream International, so they have plenty of tips to help those new to the camping lifestyle.
+So we got some help from an experienced camper, Kina P. He and his family live full-time in their 200-square-foot 1971 Airstream International, so they have plenty of tips to help those new to the camping lifestyle.

 Get out there, safely